akimwong/4_Cgm/README.md

 ## THE CONTEXT

 ### Where do the revenues come from?
 From circuit migration.
-The more circuits are migrated in a shorter time with the precise level of resources, the higher the revenues, the higher the revenues.
+The more circuits are migrated in a shorter time with the precise level of resources, the higher the revenues.

 ### What is the problem?
 - In order to be migrated, each circuit must meet a series of technical and administrative requirements defined by TELEFONICA.
 If any of these requirements is not met, the circuit cannot be migrated.